GPU Acceleration

 Architecture

-The GPU pipeline consists of three KernelAbstractions kernels that run entirely on the GPU:
+The GPU pipeline consists of three KernelAbstractions kernels that run entirely on the GPU.
+Quadrilateral and circular footprints share the same scatter pattern, but use different index-generation kernels.

 Kernel 1: Corner Sorting